 Healthy Rice Krispie Treats

-Creating healthy versions of traditional recipes is one of my culinary passions, and when I was brainstorming easy no-bake summer desserts, the idea of Healthy Rice Krispie Treats was too tempting not to head into my kitchen to play.
+Creating healthy versions of traditional recipes is one of my culinary passions, and when I was brainstorming easy no-bake desserts for summer, the idea of Healthy Krispies Treats was too tempting not to head into my kitchen to play.

 What I hoped to achieve were Healthy Rice Krispie Treats that, even if they weren’t *as* good as the original, would still be yummy, reminiscent of the rice krispie treats of my childhood, and receive both kid and grown-up approval.
 What I actually achieved?